ponsoc/sqlite-data-generator/README.md

 ## Roadmap

-- Extend the example configuration to include more complex examples
 - Add the ability to generate multiple rows of data for a single row in the source table

 ## Known Issues